sapiderman/bookkeeping/README.md

 # Hyperjump Bookkeeping

 Bookkeeping is a generic double entry book keeping and journaling management service.
 It implements the [acccore](https://github.com/hyperjumptech/acccore) accounting library.
-The service is intended for any applications where double-entry bookkeeping is required, such as walletsand loyalty programs.
+The service is intended for any applications where double-entry bookkeeping is required, such as wallets and loyalty programs.

 ## building